Girl with a Pearl Earring (film)

-Girl with a Pearl Earring is a 2003 drama film directed by Peter Webber from a screenplay by Olivia Hetreed, based on the 1999 novel of the same name by Tracy Chevalier.
+Girl with a Pearl Earring is a 2003 drama film directed by Peter Webber from a screenplay by Olivia Hetreed, based on the 1999 eponymous novel by Tracy Chevalier.
 Scarlett Johansson stars as Griet, a young 17th-century servant in the household of the Dutch painter Johannes Vermeer (played by Colin Firth) at the time he painted Girl with a Pearl Earring (1665) in the city of Delft in Holland.
 Other cast members include Tom Wilkinson, Cillian Murphy, Essie Davis, and Judy Parfitt.

 Hetreed read the novel before its publication, and her husband's production company convinced Chevalier to sell the film rights.
 Initially, the production was to feature Kate Hudson as Griet with Mike Newell directing.
-Hudson withdrew shortly before filming began, however, and the film was placed in hiatus until the hire of Webber, who re-initiated the casting process.
+Hudson withdrew shortly before filming began, however, and the film was placed on hiatus until the hire of Webber, who re-initiated the casting process.

 In his feature film debut, Webber sought to avoid employing traditional characteristics of the period film drama.
-In a 2003 interview with IGN, he said, "What I was scared of is ending up with something that was like Masterpiece Theatre, [that] very polite Sunday evening BBC kind of thing, and I [was] determined to make something quite different from that...".
+In a 2003 interview with IGN, he said, "What I was scared of is ending up with something that was like Masterpiece Theatre, [that] very polite Sunday evening BBC kind of thing, and I [was] determined to make something quite different from that ...".
 Cinematographer Eduardo Serra used distinctive lighting and colour schemes similar to Vermeer's paintings.

 Released on 12 December 2003 in North America and on 16 January 2004 in the United Kingdom, Girl with a Pearl Earring earned a worldwide gross of $31.4 million.
 It garnered a mostly positive critical reception, with critics generally applauding the film's visuals, musical score, and performances while questioning elements of its story.
 The film was subsequently nominated for ten British Academy Film Awards, three Academy Awards, and two Golden Globe Awards.

 Plot

 Griet is a shy girl living in the Dutch Republic in 1665.
 Her father, a Delftware painter, has recently gone blind, rendering him unable to work and leaving his family in a precarious financial situation.
 Griet is sent to Delft to work as a maid in the household of famed painter Johannes Vermeer and his wife, Catharina.
 On the way there, she stops momentarily at the compass on the canal bridge leading to the market square.

 Griet works diligently and almost wordlessly in the lowest position of a harsh hierarchy.
 She does her best to adjust, in spite of the unkind treatment from Vermeer's spoiled adolescent daughter, Cornelia.
 While Griet is on a routine shopping run, a butcher's son, Pieter, is drawn to her.
-She is slow to return his affections as their relationship develops.
-As Griet cleans Vermeer's studio, which Catharina never enters, the painter begins to converse with her and encourages her appreciation of painting, light, and color.
+She is slow to return his affection as their relationship develops.
+As Griet cleans Vermeer's studio, which Catharina never enters, the painter begins to converse with her and encourages her appreciation of painting, light, and colour.
 He gives her lessons in mixing paints and other tasks while keeping these secret from Catharina, to avoid angering her.
 In contrast, Vermeer's pragmatic mother-in-law, Maria Thins, sees Griet as useful to Vermeer's career.